 FAFSA (for US citizens and permanent residents)

 Remember that the FAFSA is for both federal and state grants.
-Check the state deadlines, as they can be very early (some have already passed!) or simply give out funds until they run out.
+Keep in mind that applying early can be beneficial, as states may have their own (earlier!) deadlines or funding may simply run out.
 You should never have to pay to file the FAFSA.